Callme2YC/Caf-Anima-Matris-Project/4. Chatbots/1. Washed Fermentation Chatbot/README.md

 # Washed Fermentation Chatbot - User Guide

-This document serves as a user guide for the chatbot developed to predict the Specialty Coffee Association (SCA) score for the washed fermentation process.
-This chatbot uses a predictive model to forecast the SCA score based on various input parameters related to the fermentation and drying processes.
-This guide provides step-by-step instructions on how to interact with the chatbot and input the necessary data to receive accurate predictions.
+This document serves as a user guide for the chatbot designed to predict the Specialty Coffee Association (SCA) score for the washed fermentation process.
+Using a predictive model, the chatbot forecasts the SCA score based on various input parameters related to the fermentation and drying processes.
+This guide provides step-by-step instructions on how to interact with the chatbot, input the necessary data, and receive accurate predictions.

 ---